tmurakami/dexopener/README.md

 ### `DexOpenerAndroidJUnitRunner`

-If you are **NOT** using `applicationIdSuffix` in your build.gradle, you can use this class as the default test instrumentation runner.
+If `applicationIdSuffix` is **NOT** specified in your build.gradle, you can use this class as the default test instrumentation runner.

 ```groovy
 android {